efharkin/dnd-materials/notes.md

 - Arugula innkeeper
 - Vernie tavern owner
     - Has a sword and knows how to use it
-- Yamina daughter of sad man (Onvor) taken to the north
-    - From Udar country
-    - Would have fetched a high price as a sex slave
 - Guts were-bear
     - Find in the Red Tail Inn in Xanthis
     - Has info about a were-rat in Xanthis